Ernst Gottlieb Glück: Biography

 The house of Pastor Johann Ernst Glück in Marienburg (the birthplace of Ernst Gottlieb Glück) is now a national museum.

-He was born in Marienburg, now Alūksne in Latvia.
-His father, Johann Ernst Glück (1652—1705), was a German Lutheran theologian, pastor, teacher and also known for translating the Bible into the Latvian and Russian languages; his mother, Christian Emerentia von Reutern (?—1740), belonged to the Livonian nobility.
+He was born in Marienburg (present-day Alūksne, Latvia).
+His father, Johann Ernst Glück (1652–1705), was a German Lutheran theologian, pastor, teacher and also known for translating the Bible into the Latvian and Russian languages; his mother, Christian Emerentia von Reutern (died 1740), belonged to the Livonian nobility.
 As a child, he received his education at home.
 From 1716, he lived in Prussia and studied law at the University of Königsberg.

-In 1725 by the order of Empress Catherine I he was employed as an assessor in the Justice Collegium of the Livonian and Estonian Affairs (it was renamed several times during his work): from 23 November 1739 — The Livonian and Estonian Affairs Collegium; from 8 February 1742 — The Justice Collegium of the Livonian and Estonian Affairs; from 15 December 1763 — The Justice Collegium of the Livonian, Estonian and Finnish Affairs.
+In 1725, by order of Empress Catherine I of Russia, he was employed as an assessor in the Justice Collegium for Livonian and Estonian Affairs, which was renamed several times during his career: from 23 November 1739 – the Livonian and Estonian Affairs Collegium; from 8 February 1742 – the Justice Collegium of the Livonian and Estonian Affairs; from 15 December 1763 – the Justice Collegium of the Livonian, Estonian and Finnish Affairs.

-The Justice Collegium of the Livonian and Estonian Affairs was in charge of all judicial institutions of the provinces attached in The Great Northern War of 1700—1721 but the highest court of appeal was the Senate (since 1762 the institutions of Vyborgskaya province belonged to the Justice Collegium of the Livonian and Estonian Affairs).
-The Collegium of the Livonian and Estonian Affairs did not have a founding document that is why its range of duties was not exactly defined.
-The Justice Collegium of the Livonian and Estonian Affairs was in charge of administrative affairs (the appointment of officials, the correspondence with imperial institutions): the court (processing of complaints on the wrong actions of the local administration and appeals against class courts` decisions and sentences); taxes (in 1739—1742); church problems of the Baltic population and Vyborgskaya province population, the Protestant Church in the Russian Empire (marriage, divorce, pastors` appointment and dismissal, disputes between the parishioners and the clergy, the maintenance of church service, establishing holidays).
-The peculiarity of the Collegium of the Livonian and Estonian Affairs was its activity guided by the local (mostly Swedish) legislation of the 15th — the beginning of 18th centuries and the church (canon) law but not the Russian (Imperial) legal system.
-The official language of the Collegium of the Livonian and Estonian Affairs was German.
-Ernst Gottlieb Glück as many officials of this Collegium, belonged to the Evangelical Lutheran Church.
+The Justice Collegium of Livonian and Estonian Affairs was in charge of all judicial institutions of the provinces attached in the Great Northern War of 1700–1721, but the highest court of appeal was the Senate (since 1762 the institutions of Vyborg Governorate belonged to the Justice Collegium of Livonian and Estonian Affairs).
+The Collegium of Livonian and Estonian Affairs did not have a founding document, which is why its range of duties was not exactly defined.
+The Justice Collegium of Livonian and Estonian Affairs was in charge of administrative affairs (the appointment of officials, the correspondence with imperial institutions): the court (processing of complaints on the wrong actions of the local administration and appeals against class courts' decisions and sentences); taxes (in 1739–1742); church problems of the Baltic population and the population of Vyborg Governorate, the Protestant Church in the Russian Empire (marriage, divorce, pastors` appointment and dismissal, disputes between the parishioners and the clergy, the maintenance of church service, establishing holidays).
+The peculiarity of the Collegium of the Livonian and Estonian Affairs was its activity guided by the local (mostly Swedish) legislation of the 15th century to the beginning of the 18th century, and the church (canon) law but not the Russian (imperial) legal system.
+The official language of the Collegium of Livonian and Estonian Affairs was German.
+Ernst Gottlieb Glück, like many officials of this Collegium, belonged to the Evangelical Lutheran Church.